White House Lawyers Discussed Trump Tax Returns With Treasury Department

 White House lawyers communicated with the Treasury Department about how to handle House Democrats' request for President Trump's tax returns even before they made it, Treasury Secretary Steven Mnuchin said Tuesday.

-The law invoked last week by House Ways and Means chair Richard Neal, D-Mass., empowers Congress to obtain the returns of any taxpayer directly from the Internal Revenue Service.
+The law invoked last week by House Ways and Means Committee Chairman Richard Neal, D-Mass., empowers Congress to obtain the returns of any taxpayer directly from the Internal Revenue Service.
 The process was designed to bypass the White House and give Congress equal authority.

 Neal gave the IRS until this Wednesday to respond to the committee's request.
 Mnuchin told reporters after the hearing that the official response to Neal's letter could come within that time frame.

-Under questioning by Rep. Mike Quigley, D-Ill., at a House subcommittee hearing, Mnuchin said, "I want to be very clear and not misleading.
+Under questioning by Rep. Mike Quigley, D-Ill., at a House subcommittee hearing, Mnuchin said: "I want to be very clear and not misleading.
 I acknowledge that there were conversations.
 I am not briefed on the full extent of those conversations."

 Quigley told Mnuchin "we would greatly appreciate it" if Treasury would report what White House officials had said.

 President Trump has turned away all requests that he voluntarily disclose his taxes, as other recent presidents have done.
-Democrats contend he's withholding them to hide financial details that could lead to political or legal problems.
+Democrats contend he's withholding his returns to hide financial details that could lead to political or legal problems.

 Some Democrats, such as Rep. Bill Pascrell of New Jersey, have been working toward this request almost since the day Trump took the oath of office in 2017.